sisyphosloughs/photo-sidecar-cleaner/README.md

 Unlike other image programs, DxO does not use a database.
 Therefore, an update is not necessary.

+> [!NOTE]
-**Note:** If you work with projects, removing image files will cause inconsistencies in DxO PhotoLab's project database.
+> If you work with projects, removing image files will cause inconsistencies in DxO PhotoLab's project database.
 In this case, only creating a new project can help.

 #### Capture One

+> [!NOTE]
-**Note:** Capture One usually detects changes to cataloged content automatically.
+> Capture One usually detects changes to cataloged content automatically.

 1. Switch to the Library tab.
 2. Right-click on a folder and select the command `Synchronize`.